 (Corrects city manager’s name in first paragraph of story originally published March 27.)

-George Zimmerman told police in Sanford (13549MF), Florida, that he shot Trayvon Martin after being punched in the nose and having his head slammed into the sidewalk, said City Manager Norton Bonaparte Jr.
+George Zimmerman told police in Sanford (13549MF:US), Florida, that he shot Trayvon Martin after being punched in the nose and having his head slammed into the sidewalk, said City Manager Norton Bonaparte Jr.

 Bonaparte confirmed an Orlando Sentinel report yesterday that detailed Zimmerman’s side of story.
 Zimmerman, whose mother is Hispanic and father is white, claimed self-defense in the Feb.
 26 shooting of Martin, an unarmed, black 17-year-old, and hasn’t been arrested.

 Zimmerman, 28, hasn’t spoken publicly and is in hiding because of death threats.
 The disclosure of his post-shooting statement to police is the first significant airing of his version of events.

 The case has prompted rallies across the nation, a hearing in Washington today and, residents say, fractured this city of 54,000 about 20 miles (32 kilometers) north of Orlando.
 Martin’s family and hundreds of marchers, including civil rights activists Jesse Jackson and Al Sharpton, have called for Zimmerman’s arrest.